All schools and offices are open on time. Before and After school childcare programs and Community Use occur as scheduled

 All MCPS facilities are required to provide information for CIL additions to Systemwide Safety Programs.
 Additions should be reported using the Additions to Chemical Information List (CIL) form below.

-Response Procedures for a Hazardous Chemical Spill, Including Any Mercury Spill:
+Response Procedures for a Significant Hazardous Chemical Spill, Including Any Mercury Spill:

 *Incidental spills may be cleaned up by facility staff.